bb-io/AmazonS3/README.md

 - **Search files in bucket**: Retrieve a list of files from a specified bucket.
 Optionally search by prefix, e.g. to find files in the folder `/example/folder` input that path in the prefix.
 - **Download file**: Retrieve a specific file from a bucket.
 - **Upload file**: Uploads a new file to a specified bucket.
-Optionally set a custom key and/or file path.
+Use the key optional input to put your file in a folder structure e.g. `/example/folder/<your file name with extension>`.
 - **Delete file**: Remove a file from a bucket.

 ## Events